-Tom Price on Health Care Bill: Up Is Down
+Tom Price on Health-Care Bill: Up Is Down

 (Price also appeared on ABC’s This Week where he said that insurers should think about returning to the pre-Obamacare way of doing things — a cruel but at least not-untrue summary of what the GOP wants to do.)

 Of course, Price is not alone in his deceit.
-Vice President Mike Pence, attending a conference of the nation’s governors on Friday, adopted the novel line that by devastating Medicaid, the GOP was actually “strengthening and securing” it.
+Vice-President Mike Pence, attending a conference of the nation’s governors on Friday, adopted the novel line that by devastating Medicaid, the GOP was actually “strengthening and securing” it.
 (Much like that iceberg “strengthened and secured” the Titanic.)
-Pence also propagated a straightforward lie about Ohio’s Medicaid rolls that drew harsh rebukes from officials in that state.
+Pence also propagated a straightforward lie about Ohio’s Medicaid rolls that drew harsh rebukes from officials in the state.

-Someone who sees things very differently than Price or Pence is GOP Senator Susan Collins, one of only two Republicans – Rand Paul is the second – who has already come out as a “no” on the BCRA.
+Someone who sees things very differently than Price or Pence is GOP senator Susan Collins, one of only two Republicans — Rand Paul is the second — who has already come out as a “no” on the BCRA.
 (A third would sink the bill.)
-Collins unloaded on the proposed cuts to Medicaid on This Week providing a bracing and intriguing bit of counterprogramming to her party’s fabulism.
+Collins unloaded on the proposed cuts to Medicaid on This Week providing a bracing and intriguing bit of counterprogramming to her party’s fabulistic tales.

 “This bill would make sweeping and deep cuts in the Medicaid program, which has been a safety-net program on the books for more than 50 years, insuring that some of our most vulnerable citizens, our disabled children, our low-income seniors, receive the healthcare that they need,” she said, truthfully.